jeffreyevans/spatialEco/README.md

                     This is akin to distance constrained but is informed by the spatial process of the observed data and is drawn from a probabilistic sample following the intensity function.

+    quadrats - Quadrat sampling or analysis, variable size and angle options

     random.raster - creates random rasters or stacks of defined dimensions and statistical distributions

     raster.change - Compares two categorical rasters with a variety of statistical options